SlavenaDuhneva/3-column-preview-card-component-main/README.md

                  2 bottun styling
                  3 positioning and playing with colors , fonts ...
-                 4 how to use :hover and :active to the bottuns styling 5 @meadia quary to turn the project into responsive mode with changing the flex-direction
+                 4 how to use :hover and :active to the bottuns styling 5 @meadia query to turn the project into responsive mode with changing the flex-direction